 MRI Sequences Used in Whole Spine Screening

-Provide overall anatomical detail of vertebrae, discs, and fat planes.
+Provide overall anatomical detail of vertebrae, intervertebral discs, and surrounding soft tissues.

 Common Conditions Detected with MRI Whole Spine Screening

-Multiple sclerosis and neuromyelitis optica presenting with lesions in multiple cord levels.
+Evaluation of conditions such as multiple sclerosis and neuromyelitis optica involving multiple spinal cord levels.

-Discitis, osteomyelitis, and epidural abscesses spanning multiple vertebrae.
+Identification of discitis, osteomyelitis, and epidural abscesses involving multiple vertebral levels.

 Advantages of MRI Whole Spine Screening